naqushab/blog/src/pages/2017-08-25---read-it-later-flask-python/index.md

 draft: false
 ---

-Welcome to sixteenth week of [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016) blog series.
-This week I will show you how to build a simple yet working **Read It Later** application using Twitter likes (or favorites).
-I rely on my Twitter feed for my daily reading recommendations.
-I check Twitter several time during the day and whenever I find any article that interests me I like it so that I can read it later.
 In this tutorial, you will learn how to build `Read It Later` application using Python programming language.
 We will make use of article extraction to extract relevant content from the urls.

 To build this application, we will use following Python libraries: